 My counselling approach is person centred.
 I will work with you to find your own solutions to what is troubling you, providing a safe environment in which to do so.

 I worked in a hospice for nine years as a counsellor and bereavement coordinator.
 I provided counselling to patients and their families as well as bereavement counselling and group work.
 I am an individual accredited member of BACP (MBACP) and a member of APCCA the Association for Person Centred Creative Arts.
 I adhere to the BACP ethical framework.
-I am qualified to work online and have an advanced certificate in Online and Telephone Therapy and level 2 membership of ACTO.
+I am qualified to work online and have an advanced certificate in Online and Telephone Therapy and level 2 professional membership of ACTO.

 I am experienced in short term work for employee assistance schemes using a solution focused approach.